 Pros: Affordability, affordability, affordability

 Cons: Selective library of options compared to other larger websites

-Shutterstock’s assets collections is one of the largest available online, with over 84 million royalty free images, stock video clips, music tracks, icons, illustrations, vector templates and more.
+Shutterstock’s assets collections are one of the largest available online, with over 84 million royalty-free images, stock video clips, music tracks, icons, illustrations, vector templates and more.
 You get what you pay for with Shutterstock subscription options for all your creative needs.

 Whether you’ve got a team or running solo, Shutterstock caters from creatives to large corporations with their never-ending inventory of stock photos.
 Lately, they’ve been working hard on stock videos as well with now over 3 million + video clip footage (and over 2.5 million in HD quality).